-- 1.6 It sits within a wider policy context comprising: - a) The Purposes and Duty of the South Downs National Park. - b) The National Planning Policy Framework. - c) The South Downs National Park Local Plan. - d) English National Parks and the Broads.
-UK Government Vision & Circular 2010. - e) The Planning (Listed Buildings and Conservation Areas) Act 1990 - 1.7 In looking at the area, issues which pose a threat to the quality of the area and any possibilities for improvement and enhancement have also been identified. - 1.8 A consultation period of six weeks ran from June 28th 2021 to August 23rd 2021.
-Consultations were also sent directly to residents of the Conservation Area, Lewes District Council, East Sussex County Council, and Kingston Parish Council. - 1.9 All comments received were considered and the draft document amended as appropriate.
-It was adopted for the purposes of development management and to inform the wider activities of the SDNPA and its partners on (Insert Date of Planning Committee when known).
+- 1.6 It sits within a wider policy context comprising: - a) The Purposes and Duty of the South Downs National Park. - b) The National Planning Policy Framework. - c) The South Downs National Park Local Plan. - d) English National Parks and the Broads UK Government Vision & Circular 2010. - e) The Planning (Listed Buildings and Conservation Areas) Act 1990. - 1.7 In looking at the area, issues which pose a threat to the quality of the area and any possibilities for improvement and enhancement have also been identified. - 1.8 A consultation period of eight weeks ran from June 28th 2021 to August 23rd 2021.
+Consultation letters were also sent directly to residents of the Conservation Area, Lewes District Council, East Sussex County Council, and Kingston Parish Council. - 1.9 All comments received were considered and the draft document amended as appropriate.
+It was adopted for the purposes of development management and to inform the wider activities of the SDNPA and its partners on 14th October 2021